zine baby

 Welcome!
 This resource was created to help people who are new to this zine community to learn.
-This resource was made for both people who wish to purchase zines and apply to them, so some information may not be relevant to your situation.What is a Zine?
+This resource was made for both people who wish to purchase zines and apply to them, so some information may not be relevant to your situation.IMPORTANT This guide is made with physical zines in mind.
+Digital-only and free zines may vary.What is a Zine?

 There are some variations of zines.
 In this context, it's a physical or digital self-published book that is available for a limited amount of time.
 Most zines have a small window of when it will be available, you will not be able to get the zine after the window is closed.